Autocheckout (ACO) Profile Window Checklist

 What Is ACO (Auto Checkout)?

-ACO Discord and Server Basics
+Autocheckout (ACO) Discord and Server Basics

 Learn how an ACO Discord works, what announcements and profile windows should include, how to verify the server, and what to prepare before auto checkout.

-Pokémon ACO Service
+Pokémon Autocheckout (ACO) Service

 Auto Checkout (ACO) Service vs Running Bots